Travelling with your child

 - 1 piece of check-in baggage of max 10 kg (22 lbs).
 If your child’s baggage is carried in one of the parents’ check-in baggage, this baggage may weigh no more than 23 kg (50.5 lbs) per piece.

-For a child younger than 2 years you may bring 1 small, completely collapsible stroller/pram free of charge.
+For each child you may always bring 1 small, completely collapsible stroller/pram free of charge.

 If the stroller will not fit under the seat or in the overhead baggage compartment, you can check it in at no extra charge.

 The stroller/pram may have a protective cover but this may not contain any other items.